 It goes without saying then, that once you’ve discovered the wagering rule, you should make a beeline to the terms and conditions to see whether it applies to the first deposit, the bonus amount or both.

 What Level of Bonus Wagering is Acceptable?

 Absolutely none whatsoever!
 Ok, so this is simply not possible for the vast majority of casino operators.
-But thankfully, most aren’t stupid enough to impose wagering of more than x60 to their bonus offers.
-Unfortunately though, it follows that most casino sites won’t offer wagering rules below x20 either (for the majority of welcome bonuses anyway).
+But thankfully, most aren’t stupid enough to impose wagering of more than x60 on their bonus offers.
+Unfortunately, it follows that most casino sites won’t offer wagering rules below x20 either (for the majority of welcome bonuses anyway).